SameedZ/SameedZ/README.md

 # Hi there, I'm Sameed 👋

-## I'm a Student, UX UI Designer, Full Stack Developer, and Teacher!!
+## I'm a Full Stack Developer, UX UI Designer, and Teacher!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other designers & developers